RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 This CP/M-IDE is designed to provide support for CP/M on Z80 and 8085 CPUs while using a normal FATFS formatted PATA hard drive.
 And further, to do so with the minimum of additional modules, complexity, and expense.

-In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA Module serial interface, for the SIO/2 Module serial interface, for the IDE Hard Drive Module disk interface, and also for the Compact Flash Module disk interface.
+In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA Module serial interface, for the SIO Module serial interface, for the IDE Hard Drive Module disk interface, and also for the Compact Flash Module disk interface.

-The RC2014 Pro build supports the standard SIO/2 Serial Module and Compact Flash Module, in the usual configuration.
-The ACIA and SIO/2 builds require the IDE Hard Drive Module in addition to a RC2014 Pro.
-The RC2014 8085 CPU build requires the ACIA Serial Module and the IDE Hard Drive Module.
+The RC2014 Pro build supports the RC2014 Pro standard SIO/2 Serial Module and Compact Flash Module in their usual configuration.

+The RC2014 Mini build supports the standard RC2014 Mini or RC2014 Mini II in their usual configuration.

+The RC2014 8085 CPU Module builds requires the ACIA Serial Module and either the IDE Hard Drive Module or the Compact Flash Module.

+The RC2014 SIO Module build requires the IDE Hard Drive Module in addition to a standard RC2014 Pro.

-In the ACIA, ACIA85, and ACIA85CF builds, the receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA receive double buffer.
+In the MINI, 8085, and 8085CF builds, the receive interface has a 255 byte software buffer, together with optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Hardware (RTS) flow control of the ACIA is provided.
 The ACIA transmit interface is also buffered, with direct cut-through when the 31 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.

 In the RC2014 PRO and SIO builds, both ports are enabled.
 Both ports have a 127 byte software receive buffer supporting the SIO/2 receive quad hardware buffer, and a 15 byte software transmit buffer.
 The transmit function has direct cut-through when the software buffer is empty.
 Hardware (RTS) flow control of the SIO/2 is provided.
 Full IM2 interrupt vector steering is implemented.

-The serial interfaces (on the ACIA Serial Module, on the SIO/2 Serial Module, and on the 8085 CPU Module SOD) are configured for 115200 baud 8n2.
+The serial interfaces (on the ACIA Serial Module, on the SIO Serial Module, and on the 8085 CPU Module SOD) are configured for __115200 baud 8n2__.

 The IDE Hard Drive Module interface driver is optimised for performance and can achieve about 110kB/s throughput using the ChaN FATFS libraries.
 It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.
 The CF Module can achieve up to 200kB/s throughput at FATFS level, and seems to provide best performance using SD Cards in SD to CF Card Adapters.
 Within CP/M performance is approximately half the FATFS performance, because the CP/M deblocking algorithm requires a double buffer copy process.